ozturkkl/RGBPiano/README.md

 1. Clone this repo to your host system and raspberry pi zero
 2. Navigate to the repo and run:
    - `npm install --only=prod && npm run build && npm run start` on the PI
-   - `npm install && npm run electron-postinstall && npm run build && npm run dev`
+   - `npm install && npm run electron-postinstall && npm run build && npm run dev` on the host system
-3. On your host system, run `npm run start`
-   - After the app starts, it will prompt you to select a midi input device.
-Select the device you want to use to control the addressible RGB strip.
-4. On your raspberry pi zero, navigate to the repo and run `sudo npm run start`
-   - You must run as sudo to access the GPIO pins

 ### Future work